Webbist-dev/optix-test/README.md

 - I've used formik for validation and form control.

 - I have conciously not commented this code as an opportunity to discuss it without prompts during a review meeting.

+- To further test the agnostic sorting functionality, I've added the releaseYear and cost fields to the render as optionally displayed content